Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 This particular phrase—strictly limited—sounds very official and authoritative, makes it clear that no exceptions will be made, and uses very direct language to compel us into action.

-Here’s an example from an email sent by podcasting expert, Steve Olsher:
+This is from an email sent by podcasting expert, Steve Olsher:

-- Only 100 available—strictly limited.
+- Only 100 available—strictly limited

-- Strictly limited to the first 25 who apply.
+- Strictly limited to the first 25 who apply

 Subscribe now